griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Employees spread across floors or buildings can benefit from the change in Culture.

+* Senior Management usually works together at their local visibility level.

 * For employees, attendance does not always equal productivity.
   * Traditional company Culture equates Work with just showing up and attending meetings.